Ericsauber1/fizz-api/README.md

-Fizzbuzz REST API that encryps fizzbuzz message that is decrypted and displayed in the browser.
+Fizzbuzz REST API made with Node.js & Express that encrypts a fizzbuzz message that is decrypted and displayed in the browser.

 Steps to run:
 - Make sure node is installed